jdesive/dockarr/README.md

 - **Deluge**: Torrent downloader tool
 - **Requestrr**: Requestrr is a chatbot used to simplify using services like Sonarr/Radarr/Overseerr/Ombi via the use of chat!
 - **Nginx-Proxy-Manager**: Expose web services on your network · Free SSL with Let's Encrypt · Designed with security in mind · Perfect for home networks
+- **Watchtower**: A container-based solution for automating Docker container base image updates
+- **Portainer**: Lightweight service delivery platform for containerized applications that can be used to manage Docker, Swarm, Kubernetes and ACI environments.

 ## Service Links
 - [Plex](https://plex.tv) | http://localhost:32400/web